OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/apis/Financiamento.md

 ## *Open API Specification* of the API

-The documentation for the Financing API to be built in the *integration layer* can be found [here][API-Financiamento].
+The documentation for the Financing API to be built in the *integration layer* can be found [**here**][API-Financiamento].

+To download the YAML/OAS file containing the API specification, click [**here**](en-financings-2-3-0.yml){:download="en-financings-2-3-0.yml"}.

+{: .highlight}
+Some internet browsers, such as *Chrome*, may occasionally flag the download operation of YAML files as *not secure*, requiring manual unlocking by the user.
+However, these files are text-based and do not pose any risk.

 [API-Financiamento]: ../../../../swagger-ui/index.html?api=en-Financiamento